ni/nimble/packages/nimble-components/src/accordion/specs/README.md

     -   `error-visible` - boolean
 -   _Slots:_ Unchanged

 The Figma design includes appearances of the accordion header that reflect those of the `block`, `outline`, and `ghost` buttons.
-The nimble-button pattern with these styles seems to fit the styling of the accordion, so these styles can be used.
-The attributes of `block`, `outline`, and `ghost` will most likely be implemented with the name `appearance`.
-A few styling elements like the background color change on click that is used in the button will have to be removed.
+The nimble-button pattern with these styles mostly fits the styling of the accordion, so these styles will be used.
+The attributes of `block`, `outline`, and `ghost` will be implemented with the name `appearance`.
+A few styling elements like the background color change on click that is used in the button will be removed.

-The Figma design also includes a state that is most likely `error`, as it has a red border and red exclamation mark icon.
-For this state, the styling of the accordion header button could be altered to have a red border.
-This could be controlled with a boolean attribute such as `error-visible`, which would have a default of "" in the accordion attributes- when necessary, "error-visible" would be added to the accordion attributes and this would make the accordion switch to the red styling.
+The Figma design also includes an `error` state.
+For this state, the styling of the accordion header button will to have a red border.
+This will be controlled with a boolean attribute such as `error-visible`, which would have a default of "" in the accordion attributes- when necessary, "error-visible" would be added to the accordion attributes and this would make the accordion switch to the red styling.

 A css class for the nimble-accordion-item can be used to get a green border (or red for `error-visible`) around the entire accordion (parent and children of accordion).